Train Smarter with More Sleep

 “Lack of sleep can also make you feel emotions more intensely, so you’re more likely to lash out at that jerk who cut you off in traffic,” says Ellen Wermter, NP, a provider at Charlottesville Neurology and Sleep Medicine.
 “Another consequence of poor sleep is that your self-regulatory behaviors are impaired."
 Put another way: you lack willpower.

-With too little sleep you may end up eating fries instead of kale salad or grabbing a caffeinated soda over sparkling water.
+With too little sleep you may end up eating a few extra slices of pizza or saying something you wish you hadn't.

 Plus, according to Tressa Breindel, L.Ac MSOM of Integrated Health Richmond in Richmond, VA: “Even one extra hour of sleep per night can improve your athletic ability.
 Sleep is a major performance enhancer, and we just don’t get enough of it.”